ctm/mb2-doc/README.md

 the end of the hand and if you're below the starting stack size, you'll get your additional chips before the next hand is dealt.

+If the rebuy tournament offers an add-on, you may use the `add_on` command to claim your add-on during the appropriate break.

 ## Abbreviations

 Instead of typing the entire command, you can usually abbreviate: